Term Dates

 Number

-• add and subtract simple fractions and solve problems involving fractions
+• use the four operations with simple fractions, find fractions of amount and solve problems involving fractions

 • use the concepts and vocabulary of factors, multiples, prime numbers, squares and their roots